efuzy/efuzy/docs/src/pages/vue-components/floating-action-button.md

 ---
 title: Floating Action Button
 desc: How to use the QFab component.
-Floating Action Buttons for your Quasar app.
+Floating Action Buttons for your Efuzy app.
 related:
   - /layout/layout
   - /layout/page